rbisdorff/Digraph3/docSphinx/tutorial.rst

 3rd high vector     : [-0.16, -0.49,  0.00, -0.49, -0.16, -0.26, +0.49]
 # iterations        : 3
 high & low fusion   : [-0.16, -0.49,  0.00, -0.49, -0.16, -0.26, +0.49]
-Choice vector for terminal pre-kernel: {'a3', 'a7'}
+Choice vector for terminal prekernel: {'a3', 'a7'}
 a7: +0.49
 a3:  0.00
 a1: -0.16